Rayna Vallandingham

 Rayna Vallandingham (born January 18, 2003) is an American martial artist, actress, and social media influencer.
+She is best known for her role as Zara Malik in the sixth season of the Netflix series Cobra Kai.
+Vallandingham is set to appear in the Street Fighter reboot film as Juli.

 Early life

-Rayna Vallandingham was born to a mother of Indian origin, Joty, and a father of Dutch origin, Jeff.
+Vallandingham was born to a mother of Indian origin and a father of Dutch origin.

 Martial arts career

-She began practicing taekwondo at the age of 2, encouraged by her grandfather, who played an instrumental role in her early development.
+Vallandingham began practicing taekwondo at the age of 2, encouraged by her grandfather.

-Rayna Vallandingham won her first world championship title in taekwondo at the age of 8 during the American Taekwondo Association (ATA) World Championships held in Little Rock, Arkansas, in 2011.
-She had earned her first black belt two years earlier, at the age of 6, and went on to win multiple world titles in traditional forms, weapons, sparring, and creative weapons categories, becoming one of the youngest black belts to achieve this feat.
+Vallandingham won her first world championship title in taekwondo at the age of 8 at the American Taekwondo Association (ATA) World Championships held in Little Rock, Arkansas, in 2011.
+She had earned her first black belt two years earlier, at the age of 6, and went on to win multiple world titles in traditional forms, weapons, sparring, and creative weapons categories.

-Over her career, Vallandingham has earned 13 American Taekwondo Association titles, excelling in both traditional combat and weapons forms such as the bo staff and nunchaku.
+Over her career, Vallandingham has earned 13 American Taekwondo Association titles across traditional combat and weapons forms, including the bo staff and nunchaku.